bausano/manyagents.ai/content/posts/002_communication.md

 Communication in a collective serves two purposes:
 1. to convey an agent's intention;
-2. to share compressed information about agent's perceived environment.
+2. to share compressed information about
+    - agent's perceived environment or
+    - other agents.

 A precondition for conveying intentions is the capability of planning ahead.
 A hierarchy of control can only emerge if agents plan.
 However, reasoning behind a message encoding sensory stimulus processed by agent's internal state can be just as complex.
-The agent may want to consider whether the receiving peer know about a fact already or whether a fact is valuable to peers at all.
+The agent may want to consider whether the receiving peer knows about a fact already or whether a fact is valuable to peers at all.